 If you live in a neighborhood with an HOA, there may be rules and regulations that restrict home-based businesses.
 Check with your HOA before starting your business.

-Depending on the type of business you’re operating, you may need specific licenses and permits to operate legally.
+Depending on the type of business you’re operating, you may need specific licenses and permits report to operate legally.
 Research and obtain any necessary permits before starting your business.

 Make sure your business insurance covers your home-based business.
 You may need additional coverage to protect your assets.